Magnifying glass over a map showing where delta 8 gummies are legal. Magnifying glass over a map showing where delta 8 gummies are legal.

 Unfortunately, not every state is on board with Delta-8.
 Around 17 states have explicitly banned it.
 The reasoning varies from state to state; some have banned it because it's often created from CBD in a lab, while others have passed laws that prohibit all forms of THC, regardless of their origin.
 If you live in one of these states, you won't be able to legally purchase Delta-8 products online or in stores.
 For a relaxing alternative, you might consider exploring our federally legal CBD Gummies or unique Mushroom Gummies instead.

-State-Specific Buying Rules
+Know Your State's Buying Rules

 The most important takeaway is that the legal landscape for Delta-8 is constantly evolving.
 A state that allows it today could change its laws tomorrow.
 Because of this, you should always confirm the specific regulations in your state and even your city before making a purchase or traveling with a product.
 Being a responsible consumer means doing a quick search for your local hemp and THC laws.
 This simple step ensures you can enjoy your products with complete peace of mind and stay on the right side of the law, no matter where you are.